codetaobeibei/exercise/README.md

 # exercise
-this is an personal programming exercise, the codes are from other websites, such as leetcode. just for summary.
+this is a programming exercise, the codes are from other websites for programming exercise, such as leetcode. just for summary.